FABRIC SURFACE DESIGN – AN INTRODUCTION

 Fabric surface design (FSD) is the process of enhancing fabric through various techniques such as dyeing, screen printing, painting and stamping (to name a few).

-In this Introductory Session to surface design, we will be playing with a variety of these techniques to create our own unique fabric, which lends itself to be used in many other mixed media projects; such as making a journal cover, sewing a purse, creating a textile wall hanging, maybe create an apron, an art doll, use for curtains, cloth napkins, etc. You get the picture!
+In this Introductory Session to surface design, we will be playing with a variety of these techniques to create our own unique fabric, which could lend itself to be used in many other mixed media projects.

 This is an addicting process and I find that the more personal touch that I add to my art (with less consumer bought materials), the more my own distinct style outshines mass produced commercial products.
 For this project we will be creating a work apron that wraps around the waist.